-That said, there are myriad makers and products on the market today that attempt to capitalize on the trend: We waded through what's available to find the very best in several categories, from high-end to portable to the simply cheap.
+That said, there are myriad makers and products on the market today that attempt to capitalize on the trend so buying a coffee maker isn't always so easy.
+We waded through what's available to find the very best in several categories, from high-end to portable to the simply cheap.
 One thing's for certain, however: Our love of cold-brewed iced coffee is definitely not going to fade any time soon, so why not have a few different ways to make it on-hand?

 Read on the learn about the best cold brew coffee makers you can buy now.